DiligentGraphics/DiligentSamples/Tutorials/Tutorial13_ShadowMap/readme.md

 ```

 Second, we need to define the scene boundaries.
 For this tutorial we know that the cube center
 is at (0,0,0).
-Real applications will want to compute tight bounds as this is crucial to
+Real applications will want to compute tight bounds as this is crucial for
 getting high-quality shadows.

 ```cpp